altairstudios/nodeserver/README.md

 nodeserver
 ==========

-NodeJS Web Server with reverse proxy functionality like Nginx
+Nodeserver is a NodeJS Web Server with reverse proxy functionality alternative to Nginx reverse proxy for NodeJS projects